 Orthodontists vs. Dentists

-Though both are highly trained professionals who work with oral health, they’re actually two completely unique disciplines.
+Though both are highly trained professionals who work with oral health, they’re actually is a difference between a dentist and an orthodontist.
 Initially, both must attend dental school after earning a related bachelor’s degree.
 After graduating, dentists will become either a D.D.S.
 (Doctor of Dental Surgery) or a D.M.D.
 (Doctor of Dental Medicine).

 From there, they can move on to practicing general dentistry or choose to pursue a specialty, like orthodontics.
 To become an orthodontist, dentists have to complete another two to three years of education.
 This is most often done through a residency program, but there are also other options.
 Only about 6% of dentists choose to do this, but those who do acquire more specialized knowledge to prepare them for providing more advanced services.
 Afterward, they’ll not have their initial degree (D.D.S. or D.M.D.), but they’ll also obtain a Master of Science (MS) degree.